mubbie/stacksmith/README.md

 3. Commit your changes (git commit -m 'feat: add amazing feature')
 4. Push to the branch (git push)
 5. Open a pull request

+Add commands, fix bugs, clean up UI, or just drop a pun.
+All artisan hands on deck.

 ---